 “Whoever touches the life of the child touches the most sensitive point of a whole which has roots in the most distant past and climbs toward the infinite future.” ~ Dr. Montessori

-Parents seem to want to know that you care for their children across all areas of development, whether fair to educators or not, such as emotionally, socially, cognitively across various ‘disciplines’ (with language and math appearing to be the most popular with parents) and so on.
+Parents seem to want to know that you care for their children across all areas of development, whether fair to educators or not, such as emotionally, socially, and cognitively across various ‘disciplines’ (with language and math appears to be the most popular with parents) and so on.

 The evening will run for approximately one hour.
 The event would not allow children in order to maximize parental attention and focus.
 Plus this evening is an evening for parents to experience the wonders of Montessori on their own time.
 There would be light refreshments served to parents available in the Practical Life area of the classroom with a few demonstration trays set up for spreading and vegetable chopping.

 Offer easy & accessible ways to bring Sensorial learning into the child’s home orally and with a handout for parents to carry home.

-The idea that a 3 year old can begin to build a math foundation for concepts as advanced as algebra is significant.
+The idea that a 3-year-old can begin to build a math foundation for concepts as advanced as algebra is significant.
 The lesson will have a positive impact on the view of the Montessori approach and will impress parents.

 I will offer parents an opportunity to present the material to one another (with guidance from a lesson handout and illustration sample from my album) as well as to work with the material.

-Environment: There will be a series of quotes throughout the classroom addressing the sensorial curriculum.
+There will be a series of quotes throughout the classroom addressing the sensorial curriculum.
 The entire evening will take place within the Montessori classroom.